Word@Work, Let God's Word energise your working day!

 Galatians 2:15-16

-Religion, wherever it is found, has a common thread: ‘do better and God will be more pleased with you; do well enough and God will accept you’.
+Religion, wherever it is found, has a common thread: ‘Do better and God will be more pleased with you; do well enough and God will accept you’.
+It is not true but it appeals to human nature that believes it can achieve God’s approval by following the rules and doing good.
 But the gospel is radically different.
-It was a difference which Paul could not understand until he encountered the Living Jesus.
-He, with all his fellow Jews, had believed that God’s acceptance of human beings was based on how well they kept the Law given through Moses.
-But having met Jesus Paul realised he had been wrong.
+It was a difference which Paul could not understand until he encountered the Living Jesus (Acts 26:12-20).

 The Gospel Does Not License Sin